These home loans offer low costs, coupled with a host of features, giving the best overall value.

 Higher costs and/or fewer features.

-In order to use a lump sum calculator, you’ll need the following details:
+In order to use the lump sum calculator, you’ll need the following details:

 Your loan amount.
 This is the amount of money you borrowed.

 The interest rate.
-The loan's interest rate affects how much interest you pay every month.
+The loan's interest rate determines how much interest you pay on top of the loan principal.

 The repayment frequency.
 Repayments can be weekly, fortnightly, or monthly, depending upon your agreement with your lender.

-Lump sump repayment.
+Lump sum repayment.
 Enter the single amount you wish to add to the loan as a lump sum repayment.

 Lump sum made at year.
 This refers to when you make the lump sum repayment.
-If you're 2 years into your loan, select 2 years.
+If you're making the payment 2 years into your loan, select 2 years.

 Susan just inherited $10,000 unexpectedly.
 She decides to pay it as a lump sum toward her mortgage.
-In order to figure out exactly what a lump sum will do for her mortgage she uses a lump sum calculator.
+In order to figure out exactly what effect a lump sum will have she uses a lump sum calculator.

 Susan inputs her: